AAHRC research

 Robert Shields

-Robert has been the team leader for the AAHRC since 2018.
+Robert has been AAHRC's team leader since 2018.
 He earned his Bachelor of Science and Master of Science in wildlife biology at Missouri State University under Dr. Dan Beckman.
 His master's degree work focused on life history traits of freshwater drum (Aplodinotus grunniens) in the Lower Missouri River.
 That project documented the presence of dreissinid mussels and absence of native unionid mussels or aquatic snails in the diets of these fish.

 Connor Schwepe